bruvellu/terebratalia-wnts/wnt.md

 They have a reduced adult morphology, but an outstanding embryonic development where a radially symmetric gastrula undergoes a series of morphogenetic changes to form a larval body subdivided into a series of distinct lobes along the anteroposterior axis [@Conklin1902-xv; @Franzen1969-mx].
 In previous studies using the rhynchonelliform brachiopod *Terebratalia transversa* (Sowerby, 1846)---whose embryogenesis and fate map are well-characterized [@Flammer1963-jk; @Stricker1985-gz; @Stricker1985-vf; @Freeman1993-rx; @Freeman1993-zt]---we found that Wnt signaling plays a role in the specification of the endomesoderm and posterior fates [@Martin-Duran2016-qa], and in the patterning of the head--trunk boundary [@Vellutini2016-lq].
 Moreover, we found that over-activation of the Wnt/beta-catenin pathway disrupts the molecular and morphological organization of the larval subdivisions [@Martin-Duran2016-qa; @Vellutini2016-lq], suggesting that Wnt activity contributes to the axial patterning of the larva.
-However, a full characterization of the Wnt signaling components and their developmental expression, including the ligand--receptor contexts is lacking for *T. transversa* in particular, and for brachiopods in general.
+However, a full characterization of the Wnt signaling components and their developmental expression, including the ligand--receptor contexts is lacking for *T. transversa*, and for brachiopods in general.

 <!--In addition, a number of molecular studies revealed genes involved in anterior patterning [@Passamaneck2011-wj; @Santagata2012-he] and mesoderm development [@Passamaneck2015-aw], as well as the expression domains of *Hox* genes during axial patterning [@Schiemann2017-wd; @Gasiorowski2019-ab], and the role of FGF signaling in mesoderm formation [@Andrikou2021-cc].-->